-We are currently not accepting applications for the Master of Science in Supply Chains and Operations Management (MS SCOM) degree program for fall 2018.
+We are not accepting applications for the Master of Science in Supply Chains and Operations Management (MS SCOM) degree program for fall 2019.
 This degree program is on hold indefinitely.

 Become globally competitive for leadership positions in supply chains, logistics, procurement, and manufacturing and service operations management.